KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

 {% endhighlight %}

-📍 Troubleshot: If you see error like `AttributeError: 'NoneType' object has no attribute 'shape'`.
+📍 Troubleshoot: If you see error like `AttributeError: 'NoneType' object has no attribute 'shape'`.
 It's very likely that your project is missing the screenshot and template.

 - Put this image ⬇️ under `research` and name it `research-test2.png`.